 Can My Attorney Refuse to Write the Letter?

 Attorneys are bound by a professional code of ethics called the ABA Model Code of Professional Responsibility.
-This code forbids lawyers from presenting, threatening or participating in the issuing of any criminal charge in order to gain advantage in a civil case.
+This code forbids lawyers from presenting, threatening, or participating in the issuing of any criminal charge to gain an advantage in a civil case.
 This means that if your letter threatens specific legal repercussions, your attorney must:

 - Believe that your charges are based on legal merit

 - Be clear that the charges are related to a civil claim rather than a criminal one

 - In no way attempt to influence any criminal proceedings.

 If these three qualifications are not met, your lawyer may refuse to participate in the writing or issuing of the letter.
 This should raise potential red flags for you.
 An attorney is forbidden from pursuing frivolous claims or fraud.
 If they're not willing to write the letter, your claim may not be as solid as you think.

 If you've received such a notice, the first thing to do is determine if it's real.
 Check for:

 - Legalese (language used on legal documents that is difficult to understand)

 Next, check to see if the letter is on behalf of a corporation or an individual.
 This will help to determine the weight that can be thrown behind it.
 Check to see if the letter includes legitimate legal citations.
 All of these are signs of an effective and legitimate letter.